floverfelt/floverfelt.github.io/_posts/2021-12-30-angular-thoughts.md

 I suspect this is why most people *hate* Angular.
 [As I've written about before](https://floverfelt.org/posts/software-best-practices), developers hate phony "best practices" or imposed structures on how they write code.
 We've developed entire languages, frameworks, and a multitude of other tooling to basically allow any developer to choose exactly how they want to code.

 Developers (should) love this!
 It's an amazing time to build web applications.
 You can use plain HTML + JavaScript if you're a purist, you can use PHP if you want everything in a single file, you can use NextJs if you want the entire tech stack in cutting edge JavaScript...
-I could go in.
+I could go on.
 The trend right now is to complain about this multifurcation of the world, but if you take a step back, it's actually a pretty amazing time to be a web developer.

 Unfortunately, the multiplicity of techs is a horrible bane on companies.
 You have to hire a "React" dev now, not just a generic web dev.
 If you do hire a React dev, they need to also know [Redux](https://redux.js.org/) and [a slew of dependent libraries](https://reactrouter.com/) that go along with it.